ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Prerequisites
 =============

 The tests will assume things like hg, svn, and git are installed and in path.
+Some tests (such as those for Amazon Web Services) need separate definitions, which will be covered later in this document.

 (Complete list pending)